saurav-kumar-cse/Netflix-DataCleaning/README.md

-# Netflix-DataCleaning
-Cleaned and standardized Netflix Movies &amp; TV Shows dataset for analysis.
  # Netflix Dataset - Data Cleaning

 ## Overview
 This project focuses on **cleaning the Netflix Movies and TV Shows dataset** from Kaggle.
 The dataset was standardized, missing values handled, and columns cleaned for future analysis.